DustinScharf/musiccharts/README.md

 ![This image shows the GUI of musiccharts](window.png "The GUI of musiccharts")

-Press any button and get a chart list (with the genre specified on the button) into the directory `HOME/MusicCharts` as a csv file
+Press any button and get a chart list (with the genre specified on the button, like Hard Techno) into the directory `HOME/MusicCharts` as a csv file

 ### Someone have a TIDAL-API with search by track name function with just username+passord login?